Young Writers Institute

 The registration marks the beginning of communication about the Institute.
 Once children are admitted, more detailed information about the schedule, activities, and any necessary forms for clearances will be provided.
 Adults are encouraged to reach out with any additional questions they may have.Are sibling discounts available?

 Yes, sibling discounts occur automatically when registering more than one child for YWI.
 For each additional child registered, a discount of $50 will be automatically applied to the total.
-Up to three additional children can be covered under the sibling discount, resulting in a maximum discount of $150.Can sibling discounts for YWI be combined with W4C discounts?
+Up to three additional children can be covered under the sibling discount, resulting in a maximum discount of $150.Are need-based scholarships available?

 -